occi4java/occi4java/README.md

 Debian Package
 --------------

-If you don´t want to build occi4java yourself, we are happy to provide a debian package, which you can easily install with:
+If you don´t want to build occi4java yourself, we are happy to provide a debian package, which will be build by invoking in distribution folder:

+    mvn package -P generate-jar

+The generated package can be easily installed with:

     dpkg -i occi4java_{version}_all.deb